Reschivon/movForth/README.md

 In the likely scenario that you encounter a bug or crash, feel free to create an issue.

 ## Concept
+MovForth translates Forth source into LLVM IR, an intermediate language used by modern compilers such as Clang, Rust, Swift, and GHC.
+This means Forth can be optimized to the same efficiency and target the same variety of architectures as popular "performant" lanaguages.

 MovForth achieves LLVM IR generation in three steps
 1. The immediate (compile-time) portion of Forth source is run, and a dictionary is generated
 2. Data flow and control flow graphs are built for the words in the dictionary.
 This process computes the number of parameters and returns for each word, and allocates unique registers for each element passed on the stack.